Dark matter silences Cepheids in the Galactic Center: Introduction

 Cepheids are a class of stars that undergo regular periodic pulsations.~They have masses spanning 3--12$~\msun$ with periods of 1-50 days.~They have previously been found to be excellent probes of new physics \cite{Jain:2012tn,Friedland:2012hj,Sakstein:2016lyj,Anderson:2024sfq}.~As explained in more detail below, during their evolution these stars execute \textit{blue loops} in the Hertzsprung–Russell (HR) diagram, shown in Figure~\ref{fig:hold_my_beer}, where they move blueward (to higher effective temperature) at nearly constant luminosity before turning redward again.~While on this sojourn they cross the \textit{instability strip}, a region where opacity variations drive large-amplitude pulsations through the \textit{$\kappa$-mechanism}.~

-In this work, we simulate the evolution of Cepheids under the influence of DM annihilation.~We find that the blue loops of low-mass ($3$--$6~\msun$) Cepheids, which have shorter period ($1$-$6$ days) are suppressed and, if the captured DM density is larger than $\rho_{\rm DM}\gtrsim10^5$ GeV/cm$^3$, absent.~An example is shown in Figure~\ref{fig:hold_my_beer}.~The extent of suppression depends upon the DM mass and interaction cross-section.~This implies that short-period Cepheids might not form in the inner parsecs of the Milky Way, where the DM density can be extremely high~\cite{Diemand:2008in, Navarro:2008kc, Bertone:2024wbn}.
+In this work, we simulate the evolution of Cepheids under the influence of DM annihilation.~We find that the blue loops of low-mass ($3$--$6~\msun$) Cepheids, which have shorter periods ($1$-$6$ days) are suppressed if $\vtwo{f_{\rm cap}}\rho_{\rm DM}\sim10^5$ GeV/cm$^3$ \vtwo{(where $f_{\rm cap}$ is the capture fraction),} and are \vtwo{absent if the captured DM density is slightly larger.}~An example is shown in Figure~\ref{fig:hold_my_beer}.~The extent of suppression depends upon the DM mass and interaction cross-section.~This implies that Cepheids might not form in the inner parsecs of the Milky Way, where the DM density can be extremely high~\cite{Diemand:2008in, Navarro:2008kc, Bertone:2024wbn}.~

 While no Cepheids are currently observed near the galactic center (GC), a result that is consistent with our predictions, this may also be due to observational limitations such as crowding.~Ongoing and planned surveys, e.g., JWST/NIRCam and ELT/MICADO, are expected to observe these objects --- if they exist.~The continued absence of short-period Cepheids would provide a distinctive signature of DM.